-Culture Days raises the awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities.
-With the support of volunteer groups at the national, provincial and local levels, hundreds of thousands of artists, cultural workers, organizations and groups, volunteers and supporters self-mobilize to host free participatory public activities that take place in hundreds of cities and towns throughout the country over the last weekend of September each year.
+Culture Days is a national celebration of arts, culture and creativity that takes place each Fall.
+Its aim is to raise awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities.
+With the support of volunteer groups at the national, provincial and local levels, hundreds of thousands of artists, cultural workers, organizations and groups, volunteers and supporters self-mobilize to host free participatory public activities that take place in hundreds of cities and towns throughout the country each fall.

 The Culture Days national office manages and updates the national Culture Days website – the central hub for all things Culture Days.

 Subscribe to the national Culture Days newsletter and our provincial Culture Days newsletter.
 Right up until Culture Days, the national office publishes an e-newsletter that highlights the progress of the initiative.
 The newsletter provides updates on the latest Culture Days promotions and new ideas to help get the Culture Days message out.
 Our provincial newsletter is a direct connection to the SaskCulture team, our animateurs, and our local event producers.
 We provide updates on the funding program, webinars on event production and much more!

 Connect with Culture Days in Saskatchewan on Facebook and Twitter.
 Culture Days is a great opportunity to practice your social media skills.
 Watch the Culture Days updates on Facebook and Twitter, or share your own with the rest of Canada.
 Include @culturedaysSK in your posts on Twitter, or like us on Facebook, to share your event information, your stories or ask questions.
 Let’s connect!

 Finding a Connection to the Land Through Art

 Keeping a food tradition alive for future generations

 Métis Cultural Immersion